We’re Hiring!

 Health and safety

 This position requires working in the field with honey bees and using chemical reagents to preserve and process samples.
-Thus, interns will be required to complete a WHIMS online course and complete a training field session on basic beekeeping management (delivered by BC-TTP).
-The intern should bring a first aid kit at all times and follow the instructions of the supervisor.
-BC-TTP will provide veil and coverall as part of the PPE.
+Thus, applicants will be required to complete a WHIMS online course and complete a training field session beekeeping management (delivered by BC-TTP).

 To apply

-To apply please send a cover letter and resume in a single pdf or word file to info@ttp-bchpa.ca addressed to the ‘BC – Technology Transfer Program’ with the subject heading “Honey bee Biology Intern 2025”.
-Applications will be reviewed as they are submitted, and the position will be filled as soon as a suitable candidate is found.
+To apply please send a cover letter and resume in a single pdf or word file to info@ttp-bchpa.ca addressed to the ‘BC – Technology Transfer Program’ with the subject heading “Technician in apiculture 2025”.
+Applications will be revised as they are submitted, and the position will be filled as soon as a suitable candidate is found.